ahammednibras8/self-healing-infra/Readme.md

 ## About the Author

-[https://www.github.com/ahammednibras8]Ahammed Nibras - [https://www.linkedin.com/in/ahammednibras8/] Contact on LinkedIn
+[https://www.github.com/ahammednibras8] Ahammed Nibras - [https://www.linkedin.com/in/ahammednibras8/] Contact on LinkedIn
 [Your GitHub Profile (Optional)]

 This project demonstrates a deep understanding of building robust, observable, and self-healing distributed systems – a critical skill for any modern tech organization.